• Skip to primary navigation

 Gather the ingredients for the filling.
 You'll need pumpkin puree, evaporated milk, 2 large eggs, granulated sugar, salt, and pumpkin spice.
 (Make sure you have 15 ounces (425g) of pastry, either homemade or store bought, as well.)

+1. Pour all the ingredients for the filling into a large mixing bowl.
 Whisk thoroughly until all the ingredients are well combined.
-At this point, if you're not using the filling right away, cover it and refrigerate it for up to 3 days.
+If you're not using the filling right away, cover it and refrigerate it for up to 3 days. (image 1)

-pumpkin pie bars before baking
+pumpkin pie bars before and after baking

-Please note that the funny looking dents in the bars below are caused by the pastry bubbling up as it bakes.
-I did not blind bake my shell for the photos, and that's why it happened.
-Please blind bake it to eliminate this problem.
+2. Bake at 375°F for 30-35 minutes, until the center jiggles slightly when the pan is shaken.
+(The dents in the bars in photo are caused by the pastry bubbling up as it bakes.
+Please blind bake it to eliminate this problem.) (image 4)

-baked pumpkin pie bars
+cutting and serving pumpkin pie bars

-Once they are baked, let the pan cool completely on a wire rack, then refrigerate the bars for at least 1-2 hours.
+1. Once they are baked, let the pan cool completely on a wire rack, then refrigerate the bars for at least 1-2 hours.
 This will make them much easier to slice.
-To cut the bars into 15 pieces, do three cuts from the short side and five cuts from the long side.
+To cut the bars into 15 pieces, do three cuts from the short side and five cuts from the long side. (image 5)

 Recipe FAQs